-Time Required: Under 2 hours
+Under 2 hours

+You should also plan on staking trees in windy areas.
+Research indicates that unstaked trees under normal conditions have trunks that are stronger than their staked counterparts.
 There are various methods of staking, but it is important not to put anything against the young tree's tender bark that would rub or otherwise damage it, as this may invite disease.

 The number of stakes is determined by the size of the tree.